 2. Select the 'Dark' option.
 As with Windows, all apps with a native dark mode will change automatically with no further input from you.

-Chrome dark mode for Android
+Changing Chrome to dark mode for Android 12

 1. Dark mode is still an experimental feature in Chrome for Android, so bear in mind that some design elements might look a little strange.
 To activate it, enter chrome://flags in the browser's address bar.